CurveDocs/curve-docs/docs/references/deployed-contracts.md

     Source code available on [Github](https://github.com/curvefi/stableswap-ng).

 !!!warning "Implementations"
-    **Implementation contracts are upgradable.** They can either be replaced, or additional implementation contracts can be added.
+    Every Factory contract has plain- and metapool implementations.
+The Factory on Ethereum has an additional gauge implementation. **Implementation contracts are upgradable.** They can be either replaced or additional implementation contracts can be set.
 Therefore, please **always make sure to check the most recent ones**.

-The ones below (`Plain AMM`, `Meta AMM` and `Gauge`) are the the ones added when the Factory was deployed.
+    *To query the factory-specific implementations:*

+    ```shell
+    >>> Factory.pool_implementation(0)
+    '0xDCc91f930b42619377C200BA05b7513f2958b202'
+    >>> Factory.metapool_implementation(0)
+    '0xede71F77d7c900dCA5892720E76316C6E575F0F7'
+    >>> Factory.gauge_implementation() # ethereum mainnet only!
+    '0x38D9BdA812da2C68dFC6aDE85A7F7a54E77F8325'
+    ```